AttorneyReview

 Pull all three credit reports

 The process starts with full reports from Experian, Equifax, and TransUnion.
-The three bureaus do not share data in real time, so an item that's been corrected with one is often still wrong with the others.
-Reputable companies use their own monitoring access; you can also pull all three free annually at annualcreditreport.com.
+The three bureaus do not share data in real time, so an item already corrected with one is often still incorrect with the others.
+Reputable companies use their own monitoring access.
+Members can also obtain all three free annually at annualcreditreport.com.

 2. 2